THE 41st ANNUAL STATEWIDE PRESERVATION CONFERENCE

 Erica Morasset directs the Midwest office of Building Conservation Associates, Inc. She holds a Masters of Science in Historic Preservation from Columbia University and has been a key member of BCA’s Architectural Conservation staff since 2008.
 Morasset brings a broad range of conservation and preservation expertise having worked at BCA’s headquarters in New York City for the past 13 years.
 Ms. Morasset’s responsibilities include project management, field investigations, materials testing, finishes analysis, photographic documentation, preparation of construction documents, construction monitoring, and report writing.
 Her expertise includes architectural woodwork, ornamental metals, plaster, and stone surfaces.

 Nicole Pickeral is a graduate from the Historic Preservation Program at Eastern Michigan University.
 She has 5 years in museum and archives.
-Currently, she works as the archivist and library aide at the Leanna Hicks Public Library and the Museum Gift Shop Manager at the Ford Piquette Avenue Plant.
+Currently, she works as the archivist and library aide at the Leanna Hicks Public Library.

 Jennifer Reinhardt joined the City of Detroit’s Historic Designation Advisory Board in 2018, having previously served as the Detroit preservation specialist for the Michigan Historic Preservation Network.
 With over ten years of community building experience including public history education and preservation planning, Ms. Reinhardt holds a master’s degree in urban planning from DePaul University and a bachelor’s degree in Near Eastern archaeology from the University of Chicago.